 We would be delighted to welcome you to Burundi!
 If you have been inspired by the incredible transformation you’ve heard about and would like to witness the difference it is making for yourself, we invite you to visit us and experience it.
 We have regular trips which can be tailored to your interests.
 We are confident that it will give you a new perspective and a fresh passion for the incredible work that is taking place out there.

-The next group trip to Burundi will be late September – early October 2022.
+The next group trip to Burundi with Simon Guillebaud will be 28th February – 7th March 2023 (dates cane be flexible).
 Do get in touch to find out more or express your interest.

 Beyond that, trips are organised several times per year, please get in touch to express any interest, we will be flexible!
 If you like cycling then check out the next Bike for Burundi trip.